keithostertag/vintage_photo_ids/README.md

 on device.
 When accessed from a phone the image size and background color will also be changed depending on orientation.

+There is no text on this page- the user merely clicks/taps on the current image and the next random image displays.

 This page can be accessed online at: card16.com/3